inauman/zenai-programming-rituals/README.md

 ---

-🙋‍♂️ Maintainer
+## 🙋‍♂️ Maintainer

 Created by [Nauman](https://github.com/inauman), a hands-on technical leader experimenting with human–AI partnership frameworks in real-world software delivery.

+---

-📜 License
+## 📜 License

 MIT — use freely, improve mindfully.
 Contributions welcome. 🙏

-📘 See: [.github/COMMIT_GUIDE.md](.github/COMMIT_GUIDE.md) for commit formatting help
+---

+## 🤝 Contributing

+We welcome contributions from the community!
+To contribute:
+- Fork the repository and create a new branch for your changes.
+- Follow the project’s structure and documentation style.
+- Use clear, conventional commit messages.
+- Please see our [commit formatting guide](.github/COMMIT_GUIDE.md) before submitting a pull request.

+Thank you for helping improve ZenAI Programming Rituals!